CBERS Faculty Research

 Dr. Shultz's research interests are Biochemical pathway mapping, comparative genomics, and combining research and education at the undergraduate level.

-Yuri Voziyanov, Ph.D., Assistant Professor of the School of Biological Sciences/Institute for Micromanufacturing, Location: Carson-Taylor Hall 121
+Yuri Voziyanov, Ph.D., Associate Professor of the School of Biological Sciences/Institute for Micromanufacturing, Location: Carson-Taylor Hall 121

 Dr. Voziyanov's research interests include advanced genome engineering, DNA recombination: Protein-DNA Interactions.
 There are two main directions of our current research: advanced genome engineering using tailor-made sit-specific DNA recombinases and cell replacement in tissues using genetically modified adult stem cells.

-Shengnian Wang, Ph.D., Assistant Professor of Chemical Engineering, The Biomolecule Nanoengineering and Cell Therapy Laboratory, Location: Institute for Micromanufacturing 112
+Shengnian Wang, Ph.D., Associate Professor of Chemical Engineering, The Biomolecule Nanoengineering and Cell Therapy Laboratory, Location: Institute for Micromanufacturing 112

 Dr. Wang's research interests involve cell therapy and the nanoengineering of biomolecules.
 Activities include single DNA dynamics, microrheology and flow-guided assembly using biopolymers along with development of nano particles and nanodevices for non-viral cell therapy.
 Microfluidics and nanofluidics are integrated to offer such studies excellent platforms.
 Major equipment includes a CNC mill, an electroporator, a fluorescence microscope, and an atomic force microscope.